syyunn/import-penetration-and-protection/README.md

 - Or, I could perform `ablation study` with `Probabilistic Forecasting models`
 <img src="./pf.png" width="500">
+  - PF models gets the fixed `n-window sized input` and then predict next `n+t` period of output (n,t are hyperparameters)
+  - I'd let the model to see the n periods of trade volume data and then predict the count of certain product group mentioned in the federal register or not.
-  - We could check whether the introduction of `lobbyview` data feature actually increase the prediction accuracy or not.
+  - To be ablation, we could check whether the introduction of addtional `lobbied` feature (whether the product is lobbied or not for that input period of time; retrieved from lobbyview) actually increase the prediction accuracy or not.